aidax-dag/autonomous-coding-agents/docs/INTERACTIVE_MODE.md

 ### Responding to Requests

-When an agent requests feedback, use `/respond`:
+Use `/respond` when agent requests feedback:

 ```
 💬 Feedback Requested